- Email: email@example.com

 - Telephone: 01912088797

 BackgroundJosh joined Newcastle Law School as a Teaching Fellow in September 2016.
 He graduated in Law from Homerton College, Cambridge in 2009 .
 After a period of time working in Widening Participation and Outreach as Schools Liaison Officer for Selwyn College, Cambridge, he returned to Law and took his LLM in International Development Law and Human Rights from the University of Warwick in 2012.
-He began work on his PhD at University College, Durham in 2013 under the supervision of Prof. Deryck Beyleveld and Prof. Shaun Pattinson.
+He submitted his PhD thesis in January 2018, having undertaken study at University College, Durham under the supervision of Prof. Deryck Beyleveld and Prof. Shaun Pattinson.

-His thesis begins with a discussion of the extent to which Alan Gewirth's Principle of Generic Consistency (PGC) can be seen as a supreme constitutional principle against which the normative validity of law can be judged, as suggested by Beyleveld and Brownsword in Law as a Moral Judgement.
-It will consider the extent to which this claim still stands when faced with recent developments within Jurisprudence, particularly the Incorporationist School within Legal Positivism and the rise of Virtue Jurisprudence, with emphasis on the application of the Dialectically Necessary nature of the rights which emerge from Gewirth's Reason and Morality.
+His thesis is titled 'The Necessary Moral Foundation of Law: A Gewirthian Critique of Contemporary Inclusive Positvism', and concerns the extent to which Alan Gewirth's Principle of Generic Consistency (PGC) can be seen as a supreme constitutional principle against which the normative validity of law can be judged, as suggested by Beyleveld and Brownsword in Law as a Moral Judgement.
+It considers the extent to which this claim still stands when faced with recent developments within Jurisprudence, particularly the Incorporationist School within Legal Positivism and the rise of Virtue Jurisprudence, with emphasis on the application of the Dialectically Necessary nature of the rights which emerge from Gewirth's Reason and Morality.

 - LAW1120 - Public Law